 I recently met someone who has made a life out of selling instruments, teaching music theory, and practicing a method of healing through music.
 A lot of how music helps is in sharpening a person’s mind and coordination, which is an important part of music therapy.

 Sharpening the Mind and Coordination

-Practice makes perfect.
 Practicing an instrument helps you to get better at it.
 This is, in part, because your body learns what motions result in what sounds – how hard to blow into a clarinet to make a different pitch or how to keep your hands in tandem while playing guitar.
 Practicing using your memory helps you to strengthen your recollection.

-There are multiple forms of memory which we all draw on every day.
+There are multiple forms of memory that we all draw on every day.
 A couple of these are auditory and physical, both of which draw on bodily-kinesthetic intelligence.
 Just as with everything, repetition helps to make your body and mind more capable.

-Alleviate Depression and Help Peoples with Autism
+Alleviate Depression and Help People with Autism

 Goal areas typically addressed by music therapists for helping peoples with autism generally include: language, behavior, and cognition.
 Studies have shown that music therapy through audial vibration and practice has shown very repeatable and positive results in these fields.

 The ‘Sound’ of Music

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.